How to use the Fulfillment Page

 • App-Based Sign-In and Managing Distributions

 Managing Distributions When it’s time to deliver your products, GrownBy has many options to help you keep tabs on the process.
-GrownBy offers a couple of different options for managing Sign-in sheets/record keeping during your distributions.
-Our ...
+GrownBy offers two different options for managing Sign-in sheets/record keeping during your distributions.
+Our app-based ...

 • What to do on Distribution Day (includes printable SOP)